libis/kadoc-omeka-s/modules/AdvancedSearch/README.md

 A search form may have many parameters.
 They don't need to be all filled.

 - Configuration of the search engine
     - main params
     - indexer
     - querier
 - Before the query
     - main querier
     - autosuggestion
+    - filters
     - advanced search form
 - After the query
     - results display
     - pagination
     - sort
     - facets

 Some features are complex, so they have their own config form (autosuggestion for now, and, in a future version, advanced form and facets).